 Table of Contents

-The average Oxford MBA GMAT score for the Class of 2024 is 680.
+The average University of Oxford MBA GMAT Score for the Class of 2025-26 is 650.

 Year | Average GMAT Score |